 Keep Moths—and Mothballs—Out

 Moths have been the bane of clothing storage since ancient times.
 So, back in the 1800s, some clever scientists created mothballs to keep those pesky bugs out of closets and drawers.
 But mothballs can potentially damage clothes, are toxic if your kid or pet happens to swallow them, and just make your clothes smell funny.
 To keep moths out and your clothes fresh, try using lavender, cloves, or cedar chips instead.
+Storing your bedding properly can help it last for longer.

 Whether you’re storing your grandma’s quilt or our American-made bed linens, it pays to take a few extra minutes to put them away properly.
 That way, you can ensure your next night’s sleep will be sweet as can be.